 This site contains affiliate links.
 If you make a purchase using one of these links, I may earn a commission.
-Please click here for more information about cookies collected and our privacy policy.
+Please see my disclosure page for more information about cookies collected and our privacy policy.

 Over the years we’ve tried a number of ways to get the boluses into the goats.
 We’ve tried mixing them into their herbal de-worming balls.
 We tried mixing them into bread and marshmallows.
 We tried cutting off the end of syringe and mixing it with something like probios and shooting it into their mouths.
 None of these were particularly successful.

 The thing is, you have to get those copper rods WAY down their throats to keep the goats from chewing them.
 This means the goat will fight you and your fingers will have to also be way down their throats.
-And I don’t know about you, but those back teeth are sharp!
-And speaking from experience, I don’t want my fingers anywhere near them!
+And I don’t know about you, but those back teeth are sharp and speaking from experience, I don’t want my fingers anywhere near them!

 Therefore, the easiest way to copper bolus a goat- is just to get it as far down their throat, using something other than your fingers, and force them to take it!